auth0/docs/articles/flows/concepts/m2m-flow.md

 The easiest way to implement the M2M Flow is to follow our [Machine-to-Machine Quickstarts](/quickstart/backend).

-You can also follow our tutorial to use our API endpoints to [Call My API Using the M2M Flow](/flows/guides/m2m-flow/call-api-using-m2m-flow).
+You can also follow our tutorial to use our API endpoints to [Call Your API Using the M2M Flow](/flows/guides/m2m-flow/call-api-using-m2m-flow).

 ## Keep reading